Vinayak-D/MotionPlanningVisualizer/README.md

 Welcome to Motion Planning Algorithm Visualizer, please click the link above to try it yourself!
 Choose Dubai or Las Vegas maps, or define your own grid with obstacles!

+Works best on desktop, on mobile the layout might be skewed, however the functionality is identical.

 In this application, you can visualize three common algorithms for path planning.